gribacode/visit-card/README.md

 1. Install the `ESLint` extension and use `npm run eslint` command to check your code style matches

 2. Use aliases, they shorten the path to the desired component or file.
-You can see how they work, as well as add new ones in `tsconfig.json`
+You can see how they work, as well as add new ones in `tsconfig.json` and `vite.config.ts`

 3. Install the `Stylelint` extension and use `npm run stylelint` command to fix css code